OneEsk19/Zymoseptoria-tritici/Activity_Log.md

 2) Re-code main VCF on a per-chromosome basis to reduce size of data
 3) Produce SNP matrix for each new VCF
 4) Produce heatmaps for each snp matrix

+#### Week 5: 1st - 7th June

+Goals:
+Remove the individuals that have high missingness and see why they slipped through the filter Do some writing about the heatmaps, a summary paragraph, maybe include a table of loci that have not changed across pops.
+There seems to be some structural event that has occurred on Chr15, investigate this.
+- Redo heatmap
+- Do linkage map maybe